atakankafkas/atakankafkas/README.md

 I am an Electrical and Electronics Engineer passionate about innovation and continuously improving my skills and processes.
 Based in Izmir, Turkey, I'm dedicated to engineering and technology.

 ## 🎓 Education
-- Specialist Reserve Officer Candidate, Türk Silahlı Kuvvetleri (TSK) Polatlı Artillery and Missile School Command (2024)
+- Specialist Reserve Officer Candidate, Polatlı Artillery and Missile School Command (TSK) (2024)
 - Bachelor of Electrical and Electronics Engineering, Izmir University of Economics (GPA: 3.23/4) / Graduated as an Honor Student (2019-2024)

 ## 💼 Work Experience